needle-mirror/com.unity.cloud.identity/Documentation~/security.md

 >[!IMPORTANT]
 >The recommended best practice is to never release to the public any app that contains hard-coded service account credentials.
 Service account credentials should be managed as secrets in QA and automation cycles.
 Always assign the minimal RBAC required on a limited set of Unity Project.

+## Security concerns when hosting a third-party WebGL application

+A WebGL application can access sensitive information stored in client-side cookies and local storage of the host domain.
+Make sure you only host WebGL application from trusted third-parties or use risk mitigation strategies like embedding the WebGL application inside a sandboxed IFrame to prevent security holes.